10 – Destiny

 # 8 – Rooms on Fire

 Stevie Nicks song “Rooms on Fire,” was released on her album The Other Side of the Mirror.
 The album has been released in May of 1989.
 The song “Rooms on Fire,” opened the album and was also the first single released from the record.
 The song reached the Number 16 spot of the Billboard Hot 100 music charts.
 The song was a songwriting collaboration between Stevie Nicks, and Rick Nowels.
-We have chosen “Rooms on Fire,” to be included on our Top 10 Stevie Nicks songs list because the songs somehow seemed to bridge the gaps between Stevie Nicks dance oriented material with her pop sensibilities and Wild Heart writing style.
-In essence, it was a pure pop single of substance.
+We have chosen “Rooms on Fire,” to be included on our Top 10 Stevie Nicks songs list because the songs somehow seemed to bridge the gaps between Stevie Nicks dance-oriented material with her pop sensibilities and Wild Heart writing style.
+In essence, it was a pure pop single filled with artistic brilliance substance.

 # 7 – If Anyone Falls In Love